Frequently Asked Questions

 We believe a new currency is needed for fast, private transactions.

 Where does the name CredaCash come from?

-CredaCash comes from the Latin word “credo” which means a strong belief, and which itself came from an ancient Indo-European word which meant to trust or believe.
+CredaCash comes from the Latin word “credo” which means a strong belief, which itself came from an ancient Indo-European word that meant to trust or believe.
 From these roots we get the English words creed, credible, accredit, and credit.

 How is CredaCash pronounced?

 CredaCash can be pronounced in the English style “Creh-da-Cash”, or the Latin style “Cray-da-Cash”.

 What’s the status of the project?

 The source code is available on GitHub.

 CredaCash will have a fixed currency supply.
 18% will to go to the project developers, 80% to a non-profit Foundation to support its mission, and the remainder will be used for start-up rewards.